-authorities, along commodity on work done by CI between commodity commodity a fully developed Platform commod dity
+authorities, along commodity on work done by CI between commodity commodity a fully developed Platform commodity

-with private sector & platform project design and the start platforms; 4 platforms; 4 for Oil Palm in the second platform in Liberia
+with private sector & project design and the start for Oil Palm in the second platform in Liberia

-civil society (Indonesia = of the Good Growth sub-national sub-national half of 2018, re-branded and 1 st ub-national
+sub-national sub-national half of 2018, re-branded and 1 sub-national

-organizations, build INPOP), 1 Partnership (GGP) platforms; and platforms; and as the National Oil Palm platform
+organizations, build as the National Oil Palm platform.

-consensus and sub-national implementation.
-Since the up to 4 up to 4 Platform or NOPPOL, with
+implementation.
+Since the Platform or NOPPOL, with

 reduce conflict commodity project implementation district/target district/target chairmanship changing

-related to target platform began, some meetings were landscape landscape from being between
+platform began, some meetings were landscape from being between

-commodity (Indonesia = held with the OPTWG to forums forums Ministry of Agriculture and
+held with the OPTWG to forums Ministry of Agriculture and

-production and JSSPO) present the support to be the Forest Development
+production and present the support to be the Forest Development

-growth at national offered by GGP and the Authority to the former
+growth at national , offered by GGP and the Authority to the former

 and sub-national North Western Oil Palm and the National Bureau

 levels Landscape Forum was of concessions.
 Our

 launched with co-financing interviews confirmed that

 Outcome Indicator in early 2018.
 NOPPOL was

-1.1.1 strengthened thanks to
+1.1.1 - strengthened thanks to

 Number of national the implementation of a

 and sub-national stakeholder engagement

 commodity platforms, plan and communication

 and number of district strategy.
 The Platform is

 district/target now operational, having

 landscape forums meetings on a bi-monthly

 established and fully basis and has facilitated

 operational alignment of activities of

 organizations working on

 palm oil.
 The Steering

 Committee of the National

 Platform composed by

 high level representation

 of government and other

 key stakeholders was

 established in May 2019.

 Interviews revealed high

 level of participation and

 satisfaction (less conflicts

 than previously).

 At the sub-national level,

 the North Western Oil

 Palm Landscape Forum was established in 2018 and gathers communities from the counties of Bomi, Gbarpolu and Grand Cape Mount.
 The Forum has been strengthened and is now meeting on a quarterly basis.
 Our interviews indicate that there is good interaction between communities and CSOs of this forum and the national platform.
-Outcome 1.2 Practical alignment and implementation of public and private investments and other actions related to target commodities Outcome Indicator 1.2.1 Number of national and sub-national Commodity Action Plans finalized and adopted by national and sub-national governments 0 national and sub- national Commodity Action Plans finalized and adopted action plan finalized, End of Project Target 1.2.1 2 national-level and 4 subnational level action plans finalized, adopted and under implementation In Liberia, the Root Cause Analysis (RCA) of unsustainable palm oil production was validated by stakeholders in June 2019.
+Practical alignment and implementation of public and private investments and other actions related to target commodities 0 national and sub- national Commodity Action Plans finalized and adopted action plan finalized, adopted and under End of Project Target 1.2.1 2 national-level and 4 subnational level action plans finalized, adopted and under implementation In Liberia, the Root Cause Analysis (RCA) of unsustainable palm oil production was validated by stakeholders in June 2019.
 It will feed into the development of the national action plan and strategy.
 A detailed roadmap for the National Sustainable Oil Palm Strategy and Action Plan development was defined and approved by the National Platform.
 Task Groups were identified to draft recommendations to address key root causes as inputs to the strategy.
 Key technical inputs for the development of the strategy such as the RCA and the Farmers Training MS We have ranked as moderately satisfactory, because the mid and end of project target specifies adopted and under implementation